Mikoyan MiG-29: Finland

 Before the dissolution of the Soviet Union, Finland had a policy of splitting procurement of armaments between western, eastern and domestic suppliers.
 The MiG-29 was planned to replace the Finnish Air Force's MiG-21 fighters up to 1988, with test flights having been done.
+In 1992, Finland ordered 64 F-18C/Ds (57 C models, seven D models), with the F/A-18Cs being locally assembled.